 5. haneWIN TFTP server

 The haneWIN TFTP server is full-featured 32- and 64-bit TFTP server that runs on Windows XP/VISTA/20xx (servers)/7/8/10.
 It breaks from the TFTP model a bit by supporting access controls, which are not natively part of TFTP.
-This TFTP server can restrict IPs to only allow downloading or uploading and access to server directories.
+This TFTP server can restrict IP addresses to only allow downloading or uploading and access to server directories.
 An interesting feature is that it can also be run completely on the command-line which makes it very useful for scripted actions.
-It also includes a TFTP client that runs as a DLL
+It also includes a TFTP client that runs as a DLL.
+HaneWIN Software also produces a DHCP server that has an integrated TFTP server.

 The WinAgents suite of software includes a robust TFTP server that run on Platform: Windows 2000 (server), XP, 2003 (server), Vista, Windows 7 and 2008 (server).
 It supports 64-bit platforms as well, although it does so by running a 32-bit service.
 It has some limited access controls such as IP-based file access and uses only a single UDP port which makes implementation behind a firewall easier to handle.
 A very useful feature of WinAgents is the support for virtual file folders.
 This means you can create folders that appear to exist for TFTP users, but don’t have to exist in reality on the server’s disk.
 This feature can make file organization easier which is something notoriously painful with traditional TFTP.